10 Tips on How to Tell your Business Story

 - Keep your story simple: expunge any irrelevancies and unnecessary jargon from your story so that audiences understand it easily.
 Again, no one needs to hear about how you met your wife and she ran away when the business started struggling.
 Or how you wasted your time in your previous job.
 While you may think you’re encouraging someone facing a similar predicament, you’ll need to rise above that.
 Just talk about how you created your startup, how you founded your company and initial challenges you encountered, how you handled them, why and how you do things differently, and so on.
 Try and keep it business, personal and family stories should only be sprinkled over the story in moderation if relevant.

 - First person singular: a common mistake that most business speakers do is addressing the audiences as you; you do this, don’t do that, all the time.
 But the story is about you.
 Let the reader listen, decide, and make up their mind on what applies to them and what doesn’t.
 Opt for language like; “I quit my real estate job in New York to pursue my passions.”
 Or “I started my first business at 15.
 I had no one to turn to when the first client failed to pay me.”
-You get the drift?
+Do you get the drift?
 Using first person singular gives the story a personal feeling to it, a good way to capture and hold your audience’s attention.
 See a perfect example of a business story told in first person.

-- Story should spur action: remember that a business story is different from creative writing.
+- The story should spur action: remember that a business story is different from creative writing.
 This is marketing and it should spur some action once the readers have gone over it.
 At the end of the story, the reader should be eager to try your product or service, they should enroll and subscribe to whatever programs you’re organizing, or even leave their phone numbers behind.
 Thus, like a great love story, let your business story start with your difficult beginnings, how you encountered and confronted challenges, and finally a happy ending.
 By the time the story is over, everyone would want to be associated with you.
 It’s a form of hypnotizing them with the bliss and beauty of a happy ending or happy feeling.
 Ever heard of something called a call-to-action?
-Buy one – get two, 70% discount for all items purchased today, freebies for following you on social media etc. All these are calls to lines used at the end of the story to woo and invite your audiences to try your brand.
+Buy one – get two, 70% discount for all items purchased today, freebies for following you on social media, etc. All these are calls to lines used at the end of the story to woo and invite your audiences to try your brand.